This document describes the Director Election process in a VPN load-balancing scenario with the Cisco 5500-X Series Adaptive Security Appliance (ASA).

 Here, priority is configured as in the priority subcommand of the vpn load-balancing CLI command.

-As an example, if the priority is five for a load-balancing device, it attempts to send up to six ARP packets in order to see if any master device owns the cluster IP address.
-If a master device is detected, the ASA does not send any more ARP messages and waits 15 seconds before it sends the UDP Hello request.
-The master device then responds with an UDP Hello response.
+As an example, if the priority is five for a load-balancing device, it attempts to send up to six ARP packets in order to see if any director device owns the cluster IP address.
+If a director device is detected, the ASA does not send any more ARP messages and waits 15 seconds before it sends the UDP Hello request.
+The director device then responds with an UDP Hello response.